QuentinQingLi/DNASeqClassifier/README.md

 This miniproject is to utilize two existing DL framework TensorFlow and Nervana Neon to classify the [Molecular Biology (Splice-junction Gene Sequences) Data Set](https://archive.ics.uci.edu/ml/datasets/Molecular+Biology+%28Splice-junction+Gene+Sequences%29).

 Considerations when building up the model and the steps of codes are introduced below.
+The rough outline is:
+1. Data preprocessing and dataset preparation
+2. Neural network model selection
+3. Considerations in building the models
+4. Hyperparameter selection
+5. Folder/File introduction

 ## Data preprocessing and dataset split
 * **One hot encode**: Since the DNA sequence specifies 8 different input classes, and each category is equally important, no order difference, the input classes are transformed with one-hot encoder: